- Clear away brain fog

 Finally, take a few deep clearing breaths.
 If there’s any tension or tightness in your body, breathe into that area.
 Use your breath to soften your body.
 As you exhale imagine you’re releasing anything still remaining that no longer serves you, whether you remember it or not.
 The American legal scholar Oliver Wendell Holmes said, “To reach heaven, we must sail sometimes with the wind and sometimes against it.
 But we must sail and not drift, nor lie at anchor.”
 Remaining stuck in the past will never serve you.
 End the year by filling your sails with a big grateful sigh.
 No matter what happened, you’re another year closer to enlightenment.

 Former American politician William Jennings Bryan told us, “Destiny is not a matter of chance, it is a matter of choice.
 It is not a thing to be waited for, it is a thing to be achieved”.
-Now you’ve released 2021 what will you make of 2022?
+Now you’ve released the past year what will you make of the year ahead?

 I suggest you start by taking a few minutes to sit quietly and ask your Higher Self two questions, “What do I want?” and “What is my purpose?”
 Ask them at the beginning of the year and also regularly as you progress through the year noticing the changes as you grow and evolve.
 When asking these questions, see if you can move beyond the ego and its materialistic desires and discover what your soul yearns for and how your purpose not only supports your spiritual journey but also the world around you.
 Form your answers into a simple sentence and repeat it before your daily meditation and before going to sleep at night.
 Release the outcome into the field of infinite possibilities and let the universe take care of the rest.